-Do you love being stressed-out by movies where you follow people around without any clue what’s going on and just hope there’s just a giant misunderstanding that will resolve itself in about 90 minutes?
+Do you love stressful movies?
+Do you like shows where you follow people around without any clue what’s going on and just hope there’s just a giant misunderstanding that will resolve itself in about 90 minutes?
 If so Broken Mile may be your jam.

 Quick synopsis of Broken Mile: “A drug addict awakens to find the girl he is with is dead, and must rush to escape the consequences.
 A real-time thriller presented in a single, unbroken take.”
 There isn’t much more to say about the plot because it doesn’t go deeper.
 Through Broken Mile we follow drug addict Shaun as he runs from his best friend Kenny, who has a gun.
 Scary?
 Scary.

 I think what makes this movie interesting is the shooting style—all in one take.
 I enjoyed following the characters around and switching from one to the other as they’d meet up and separate while roaming downtown Toronto in the rain.
-Things like story arc and dialogue aren’t strong (and the critics ripped the movie apart for this so I’ll leave it at that) but I did enjoy the movie overall.
+The story arc and dialogue aren’t strong.
+However, I’ll leave it there because the critics rip the movie apart for this.
+Overall I did enjoy the movie.
 I didn’t know what was going to happen and did become emotionally invested in the story, even if I disagreed with every decision Shaun made and thought his actions made no sense.
 Except, well, he was on drugs so…OK then.
 Whatever.

-Shooting a movie all in one take would be difficult and I appreciate the ambition of writer/director/producer/director of photography Justin McConnell.
-This could be a cool first step into the world of gritty action thrillers and I think if it was served to me as a mini series on YouTube I would not be able to get enough.
-As it stands my heart raced throughout the film and I’m glad I watched till the end because I got some closure.
-Or at least I know what everyone was so upset about.
+Shooting a movie all in one take would be difficult.
+I appreciate the ambition of writer/director/producer/director of photography Justin McConnell.
+This could be a cool first step into the world of gritty action thrillers.
+If it was a mini series on YouTube I would become obsessed.
+I’m glad I watched till the end because I got some closure.

 Broken Mile synopsis